DYNASTY by the numbers

 (In the words of the author)

 The book is divided into four sections.
 The first (and largest) contains many accomplishments and distinctions of the program in general.
 Next is a compilation of some highlights specific to the offense, followed by a look at how the defense and special teams have excelled.
-Finally, there’s a section dedicated to the 2020 team, which was, by the numbers, Saban’s best and also among the greatest in the history of the sport – certainly, a frontrunner for best offense of all time.
+Finally, there’s a section dedicated to the accomplishments of the 2020 team, which was Saban’s best and one of the most dominant in the history of the sport.

 At some point, Saban will retire, and the dynasty will end.
 It may be five to 10 years after that when this book will resonate the most with the Alabama fan base.
 It’s easy to become numb to greatness and success when it’s expected.
 But when it’s finally gone… that’s when all of us will look back on this era through the pages of this book and recognize how truly amazing it really was.